"Why couldn't have Onus told us sooner to see the High Priest?" said a high-pitched and clear voice above the whistling winds.

 After Demitri and his men washed off, the assistant motioned toward the largest building.
 "This way to the library, Baron Phoenicus.
 You may send your men on to the sleeping quarters."

 Demitri and the High Priest's assistant weaved through the small shrines and ash trees.
-Though wind blew hardest at the peaks of mountains, Onus's sanctuary almost seemed to have an invisible shield protecting its buildings and trees.
 Each shrine was decorated with offerings left by past supplicants.
 The greater a god's importance, the more offerings the shrine carried.
 The healing god Esculapius was among the few brimming with offerings.
-Demitri wasn't very familiar with ash trees since they tended to grow only in places that were significantly tied to Onus, like His sanctuary or the Temple of the Gods in Peralta where He and Helena were married.
+Demitri wasn't very familiar with ash trees since they tended to grow only in places that were tied significantly to Onus, like His sanctuary or the Temple of the Gods in Peralta where He and Helena were married.
 The wood was very rough and rigid, indicating the trees' old age.
-Only the bark was a grayish-white color, giving the tree its name, but despite its deathly pallor, the ash trees grew healthy and bright green leaves that never went out with the changing seasons.
+Only the bark was a grayish-white color, giving the tree its name, but despite its deathly pallor, the ash trees grew healthy with bright green leaves that never went out with the changing seasons.

 "I leave you here," he said.
 "You must find the answers you seek for yourself."

 Eyebrows rising, Demitri asked, "Why can't you assist me?"
-He quickly added, "Your Grace."
+Quickly, he added, "Your Grace."

 A complacent smile flitted across the High Priest's mouth as he walked around the bewildered nobleman.
 "What you know for yourself, you will know forever."